brycewray/hugo-site/content/posts/2020/06/o-say-can-you-ci-cd.md

 [^otherFish]: Be aware that quite a few of those competitors come up short compared to Netlify on items *other than* the generosity of the free tier, despite the initial impressions their marketing efforts might give.
 I may write about that in the near future.

 Keep in mind this central fact: Netlify's 300-minute monthly cap is for builds *on its infrastructure*.
-However, if you simply do the build *somewhere else* and then do only the *deploy* on Netlify's infrastructure, you use *zero* Netlify build minutes---after which the actual deployment not only isn't even counted as a build but also usually takes well under ten *seconds*.
+However, if you simply do the build *somewhere else* and then do only the *deploy* on Netlify's infrastructure, you use *zero* Netlify build minutes --- after which the actual deployment not only isn't even counted as a build but also usually takes well under ten *seconds*.

 Fortunately for us, a fellow named Marek Pukaj already led the way with his article, "[Build with GitHub Actions, host on Netlify](https://medium.com/@MarekPukaj/build-with-github-actions-host-on-netlify-ebf5fa505616)."
 As he explained: